M0kcry/Notes-THM/Complete-Beginner-Path/Cryptography/John-The-Ripper.md

 This process is called a dictionary attack and John the Ripper, or John as it's commonly shortened to, is a tool to allow you to conduct fast brute force attacks on a large array of different hash types.

+# Setting up John the Ripper (Kali/Parrot)

+If you're using Parrot OS, Kali Linux or TryHackMe's own AttackBox- you should already have Jumbo John installed.
+You can double check this by typing john into the terminal.

+You should be met with a usage guide for john, with the first line reading: "John the Ripper 1.9.0-jumbo-1" or similar with a different version number.
+If not, you can use `sudo apt install john` to install it.